 We can take the example of the bitcoin blockchain.
 A block in bitcoin blockchain contains the basic information about a transaction, including the receiver, the sender, and the amount of bitcoin transferred.

 Also, the first block of any blockchain is known as the Genesis block.
 Only the genesis block doesn’t have any preceding block.
+You will find more information about blocks in any blockchain tutorial for beginners.

 A transaction takes place within the network when one peer sends information to another peer.
 It is a key element of any blockchain, and without it, there would be no purpose of using a transaction.